 - Abnormal muscle reflexes

-Some of the less common symptoms are memory loss, personality changes, and cognitive impairment.
+Some of the less common symptoms are memory loss, personality changes, and cognitive impairment. and some are eventually diagnosed with a form of dementia called frontotemporal dementia.
 Swallowing and respiratory problems are serious complications, and these may often worsen over time.
 ALS does not cause tingling, numbness, or loss of feeling.

 Complications Of ALS In Children